nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 * **OR** you’ve been working on it for 45mins or more!

 ## Do your best
-In addition to building great projects, we want to be able to articulate problems and explaining code to other people.
-HelpCue is just an opportunity for us to practice these skills.
+In addition to building great projects, we want you to be able to articulate problems and explain code to other people.
+HelpCue is just an opportunity for you to practice these skills.
 Don't be afraid to use HelpCue.
 Ultimately, we are here for you and we want to help you!